metova/MetovaTestKit/README.md

 MTKAssertBarButtonItem(testVC.editBarButtonItem, sends: #selector(MyViewController.didTapEditButton(_:)), to: testVC)
 ```

-#### Testing Constraints
+## Testing Auto Layout Constraints

-You can use Metova Test Kit to assert that you do not have broken autolayout constraints.
+You can use Metova Test Kit to assert that you do not have broken Auto Layout constraints.

 ```swift
 MTKAssertNoBrokenConstraints {